lejeunerenard/autobase-event-bus/README.md

 #### `await bus.emit(event, ...args)`

 Emit an `event` with the following `args`.
-The event will automatically have the local time added to the event object appended to the `autobase`'s local core.
+The event will automatically have the local time added to the event object appended to local core.
 Alternatively the entire event object can be passed in like so:

 ```js
 await bus.emit({